Pasig River Ferry Service: Former fleet

 The system formerly used twin-hulled, double-engine catamaran-type ships with a maximum seating capacity of 150 people.
 These ships were air-conditioned, had restrooms, equipped with radio, sound systems, a public address system, and utilized fixed plastic chairs.
 These boats were constructed by the Nautical Transport Services, Inc, and were approved by the Maritime Industry Authority on December 10, 2006.

 The 2014 iteration of the Pasig River Ferry System operated 14 Manta boats manufactured by the Cebu-based Stordal Marine Corporation.
 Each boat can carry 15 passengers each.

+The Pasig river also formerly operated boats known as River buses, which notably featured Minibus bodies derived from the Baby Buses of Cavite.